Little Red Dots on FIRE: The Ability of Bursty Galaxies to Host an Abundant Population of High-Redshift AGN: Methods

 \subsection{Introducing Subgrid Variability in Accretion Rates}

 The models described above provide predictions for accretion rates onto the black holes after averaging galaxy properties over apertures of radius $R=100 \ \rm pc$ (in the fiducial analysis).
 Due to variations in the gas dynamics from galaxy to galaxy and the time-variable nature of black hole accretion for individual galaxies, we expect there is some unresolved variation in these predicted accretion rates.
 Indeed, \citet{AA_2021} and \citet{Hopkins_2024a} apply hyper-refinement to cosmological simulations to study black hole accretion flows on smaller scales and find that accretion rates vary significantly on timescales shorter than can be resolved by applying models to physical properties within a $100 \ \rm pc$ aperture.
 We can model this variation as manifesting through variable values of the normalization factor $\epsilon_T$ in the GTDA model or in the accretion efficiency $\varepsilon_{\rm ff}$ in the simple free-fall model.
+In order to be relevant, the subgrid variability introduced here need only occur on timescales shorter than our snapshot resolution ($\Delta t_{\rm snapshot}\sim 10 \ \rm Myr$) which is much longer than the timescales for observations of LRD variability (typically days to years).
+Thus, the inclusion of significant subgrid variability is not in tension with the relatively low amount of variability that has been observed in LRDs (e.g., \citealp{Zhang_2025obs,Tee_2025}).
 Here, we describe our method for applying log-normally distributed values of $\epsilon_T$ and $\varepsilon_{\rm ff}$ to our sample.

 For the GTDA model, we generate and apply (base-10) log-normal distributions of $\epsilon_T$ with mean values of $\bar\epsilon_T=5$ and standard deviations of $\sigma_{\log (\epsilon_{T})} = 0, \ 0.25,\ 0.5, \ 0.75, \ \rm and \ 1$.
 For the simple free-fall accretion model, we apply (base-10) log-normal distributions with mean accretion efficiencies of $\bar\varepsilon_{\rm ff}=0.01$ and standard deviations of $\sigma_{\log (\varepsilon_{\rm ff})} = 0, \ 0.25,\ 0.5, \ 0.75, \ \rm and \ 1$.
 Note that we preserve the linear average efficiency when injecting different levels of log scatter by offsetting the center of the log-normal distribution by $-\sigma^2/2$.